 Nature centers are a family’s best friend.
 For one, it allows kids (and adults) to interact with nature first-hand by actually getting out experiencing it.
 Not only is it a great opportunity to get one with nature, but it is also an educational experience by providing interactive exhibits and learning opportunities through programs.
 Read on to find the best nature centers for kids in the Chicagoland area.

-NOTE: Due to COVID-19 concerns, the following nature centers may be closed or only offer limited access due to the Illinois’ stay-at-home order.
+NOTE: Due to COVID-19, some indoor facilities may be closed.
 Please see each nature center’s website for more information and practice social distancing when visiting.

 Hike through Fullersburg Woods Forest Preserve with trails for all levels.
 Try to make a stop at the Graue Mill and Museum, one of the area’s remaining authenticated Underground Railroad “stations” and the only operating waterwheel gristmill in Illinois.
 If you make the trek to the mill, nearby you’ll find a dam and small waterfall.
 At McKee Marsh in Blackwell Forest Preserve in Warrenville, get up close and personal with the 13,000-year-old skeleton of a woolly mammoth originally dug up.